• Skip to primary navigation

 a white dutch oven filled to the brim with chicken, veggies and herbs, ready to make chicken soup

 As the chicken soup starts to simmer, you will notice some white foam floating on top of the broth.
-The foam, also know as scum, is denatured protein.
-It won't change the taste of your soup but it will eventually break down into smaller particles that will make your soup look rather dull and cloudy.
+The foam, also know as soup scum, is denatured protein.
+If you leave it there, it won't change the taste of your soup but it will eventually break down into smaller particles that will make your soup look rather dull and cloudy.

 close up of a simmering pot of chicken soup with foamy soup scum that has risen to the top, showing how to remove that to make clear chicken broth.